Sparrow

 As his wife, Fran, recovered from delivery, John was led into a consultation room where a doctor waited to explain his son’s condition.
 “Most of what he said is lost to me now, but I distinctly remember being told not to expect him to walk.
 Not to expect him to talk,” John recalled.
 John Loose

 After a month of life-saving intensive care at UM Health-Sparrow, John and Fran were able to take their fragile newborn home — but not without worries about the journey ahead.
-Chris’ youth involved special diets, special camps, and lots of time in UM Health-Sparrow medical specialist’s offices.
+Chris’ youth involved special diets, special camps and lots of time in UM Health-Sparrow medical specialist’s offices.
 But that’s not where his story ends.
 Chris grew up to become a successful business owner, and now lives in Boston with his wife and children.
 “Not a bad outcome given that first night’s prognosis,” John shared.
 “It’s incredible how far we’ve come with the right care.”

 Fast forward 40 years.
 John and Fran were looking for a local philanthropic project to get involved with when Fran learned that UM Health-Sparrow’s RNICU, the very same unit in which their son had received life-saving care, was looking for support to provide a new transport incubator.
 Interested in the project, John and Fran reached out to the UM Health-Sparrow Foundation, which arranged a tour of the unit.